MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/public-preview-doc-updates.md

    -  **On for everyone**
        - This option enables Teams Public Preview for the user.
-       - This option denotes that Public Preview is required for everyone, and hence it's being enabled.
+       - This option denotes that Public Preview is mandatorily required for everyone, and hence it's being enabled.
        - The users don't have the option of turning off this option.
        - No other action is required by the user once this option is enabled.